noahjahn/docker-workshop/docs/dockerfiles.md

 ## Optimizing Dockerfiles

 I mentioned briefly that Dockerfiles just contain a set of instructions and each of those instructions correspond to a layer on the image.
 When an image is built, each one of those layers get stored in Docker's build cache on your computer.
 That cache is there to help improve build times.
 The cache for a layer is broken when a previous layer _above_ the instruction has changed.
-Any instruction that is defined after the instruction that changed will have it's cache broken and it will need to be re-built.
+Any instruction that is defined after the instruction that changed will have its cache broken, and it will need to be rebuilt.

 Keeping the caching layer aspect in mind there are a number of ways Dockerfiles can be optimized, but they are going to be app specific.